 Practice self custody

 Investors should have a balanced distribution of assets between crypto exchanges and external wallets.
-Different types of crypto wallets have different risks associated with them, so assets on custodial wallets are exposed to different threats than those held on DeFi wallets.
-Hardware wallets like Trezor or Ledger are the most secure, but they aren't as good for cryptocurrency trading or selling crypto for fiat as exchanges like Gemini or Coinbase are.
+Different types of crypto wallets each have a unique risk associated with them, so assets on custodial wallets are exposed to different threats than those held on DeFi wallets.
+Hardware wallets like Trezor or Ledger are the most secure, but they aren't as good for cryptocurrency trading or selling crypto for fiat currency as exchanges like Gemini or Coinbase are.

 Be cautious with leverage

-Crypto risk management is probably most difficult for traders engaged in risky strategies like margin or leveraged trading.
-Leveraged trading is a great way to go long or short on a particular crypto, but it also exposes investors to much greater risk when compared to just holding the crypto itself.
-This is because leveraging involves using your crypto investment as collateral for a loan to buy more crypto.
+Crypto risk management is most difficult for traders engaged in risky strategies like margin or leveraged trading.
+Using leverage is a great way to go long or short on a particular asset, but it also exposes investors to much greater risk when compared to just holding the asset itself.
+This is because leveraging involves using your investment as collateral for a loan to buy more assets.

 Using leverage is one of the riskiest decisions you can make as an investor since it's simply an all-or-nothing gamble on the price action of an asset.

 If you go long on a crypto investment and it drops below the margin price, then you could get called or lose your entire investment to liquidations.
 If you go short on a crypto asset and its price goes up, then you could get margin called or be stuck with loans you can't pay back.

 These are both worst-case margin trading scenarios, but they're real possibilities for how a leveraged position could end up.
 While it makes sense to stay away from margin trading altogether, the risks of doing so can be greatly reduced by closely attending to your positions and not taking on too much leverage.